BrianRagazzi/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Register Targets
 ----------------
-Targets can be registered to multiple Target Groups.
+At this point, we have defined target groups, but they have no target members yet.
+This is done by registering instances to the target group with the command below.
+Note that an instance (target) can be registered to multiple Target Groups, so we are registering both Web Instances to both the application load-balancer and the network load-balancer.

 Application Load-balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~